BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Kumasi to experience its vibrant culture without the intense heat?
+When's the absolute best time to visit Kumasi for vibrant cultural experiences without the heaviest rains?

 What's the deal with money in Kumasi?
 Should I rely on cards or cash?

-While some larger hotels and shops might accept cards, cash is king in Kumasi, especially for markets, tro-tros, and smaller eateries.
+While larger hotels and some shops in the city center might accept credit cards, cash is king in Kumasi, especially for markets, taxis, and smaller eateries.
 The local currency is the Ghanaian Cedi (GHS).
-It's best to carry a good amount of smaller denominations, and ATMs are available in the city center, but it's wise to have some backup cash on hand.
+It's best to carry a good amount of smaller denominations, and you can withdraw cash from ATMs at banks, though it's wise to inform your bank of your travel plans beforehand.

 How many days do you need in Kumasi, Ghana?